hadeelhhawajreh/read-notes201/class-11.md

 + src
 The URL of the audio to embed.
 This is subject to HTTP access controls.
 This is optional; you may instead use the <source> element within the audio block to specify the audio to embed.
 [audio](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio)

+**CSS background**

+The background-color property specifies the background color of an element.

+``body {``
+``  background-color: lightblue;``
+``}``

+- CSS background-color
+The background-color property specifies the background color of an element.

+- CSS background-image
+The background-image property specifies an image to use as the background of an element.

+By default, the image is repeated so it covers the entire elemen

+- CSS background-repeat
+By default, the background-image property repeats an image both horizontally and vertically.

+Some images should be repeated only horizontally or vertically, or they will look strange If the image above is repeated only horizontally (``background-repeat: repeat-x;``), the background will look better:
+Showing the background image only once is also specified by the background-repeat property:  ``background-repeat: no-repeat;``
+ To repeat an image vertically, set`` background-repeat: repeat-y;``

++ CSS background-position
+The background-position property is used to specify the position of the background image.

+- left top

+- left center

+- left bottom

+- center top

+- center center

+- center bottom

+- right top

+- right center

+- right bottom

++ CSS background-attachment
+The background-attachment property specifies whether the background image should scroll or be fixed (will not scroll with the rest of the page):

+  ``background-attachment: fixed;``
+  ``background-attachment: scroll;``